-7.1 In applying age and obsolescence allowances reference should be made to guidance in SAA Basic Principles Committee Practice Note 2 (Contractor's Basis Valuations).
-In particular it should be noted that allowances in respect of age in excess of 50% should only be given to buildings and plant in exceptional circumstances.
+7.1 In applying age and obsolescence allowances reference should be made to guidance in SAA Basic Principles Committee Practice Note 2 (Contractor's Basis Valuations) column E. Care should be taken to ensure the allowances are selected from the appropriate column.
+It is expected that allowances for main buildings will generally be from Column E, however buildings that are more industrial in nature should have allowances applied from Column A. In particular it should be noted that allowances in respect of age in excess of 60% should only be given to buildings and plant in exceptional circumstances.